Lambeth Safeguarding Children Partnership

 Child Abuse

 Child abuse is any action by another person – adult or child – that causes significant harm to a child.
-It can be physical, sexual or emotional, but can just as often be about a lack of love, care and attention - which is neglect.
-We know that neglect, whatever form it takes, can be just as damaging to a child as physical abuse.
+It can be physical, sexual or emotional, but can just as often be about a lack of love, care and attention – which is neglect.
+We know that neglect, whatever form it takes, can be just as damaging to a child as other types of abuse.

 An abused child will often experience more than one type of abuse, as well as other difficulties in their lives.
-It often happens over a period of time, rather than being a one-off event.
-And it can increasingly happen online.
+It often happens over a period of time, but can also be a one-off event.

 Types of Child Abuse

-Neglect: persistent failure to meet a child’s basic physical and/or psychological needs, likely to result in the serious impairment of the child’s health or development, such as failing to provide adequate food, shelter & clothing, or neglect of, or unresponsiveness to, a child’s basic emotional needs.
+Is the persistent failure to meet a child’s basic physical and/or psychological needs, likely to result in the serious impairment of the child’s health or development.
+For example, failing to provide adequate food, shelter & clothing, failing to protect a child from physical and emotional harm or danger, failing to ensure adequate supervision (including the use of inadequate caregivers), failure to ensure access to appropriate medical care or treatment, failure to provide suitable education, or failure to respond to a child’s basic emotional needs.

 Support and Resources